brennerm/brennerm.github.io/_posts/loadbalancer-with-failover-using-azure-traffic-manager/2020-11-19-azure-load-balancer-with-failover.markdown

 ---
 layout: post
 title: Setting up a load balancer with failover support in Azure
-description: Setting up a load balancer with active-passive or failover support using Azure Traffic Manager and Terraform
+description: Setting up a load balancer with active-passive or failover support using Microsoft Azure Traffic Manager and Terraform
 category: posts
 tags: azure terraform
 draft: false